AhmedKhalid99/E-commerce-Admin-API/README.md

 ```

 ### 3. **Seed the Database (MUST)**
+- Make sure you have created database in mysql with the name as you specified in .env file
 - In order to create the tables and populate data run this command:

 ```bash